STANDARD TERMS AND CONDITIONS FOR ALBERT MONITORING & MANAGEMENT SERVICES

 VII.
 Confidentiality Obligation

-CIS acknowledges that certain confidential or proprietary information may either be provided by Customer to CIS or generated in the performance of the Albert Monitoring Services, including without limitation: information regarding the infrastructure and security of Customer’s information systems; assessments and plans that relate specifically and uniquely to the vulnerability of Customer’s information systems; the results of tests of the security of Customer’s information systems insofar as those results may reveal specific vulnerabilities; or information otherwise marked as confidential by Customer (“Confidential Information”).
+CIS acknowledges that certain confidential or proprietary information may either be provided by Customer to CIS or generated in the performance of the Albert Monitoring & Management Services, including without limitation: information regarding the infrastructure and security of Customer’s information systems; assessments and plans that relate specifically and uniquely to the vulnerability of Customer’s information systems; the results of tests of the security of Customer’s information systems insofar as those results may reveal specific vulnerabilities; or information otherwise marked as confidential by Customer (“Confidential Information”).
 The Customer acknowledges that it may receive from CIS trade secrets and confidential and proprietary information (“Confidential Information”).
 Both Parties agree to hold each other’s Confidential Information in confidence to the same extent and the same manner as each Party protects its own confidential information, but in no event will less than reasonable care be provided and a Party’s information will not be released in any identifiable form without the express written permission of such Party or as required pursuant to lawfully authorized subpoena or similar compulsive directive or is required to be disclosed by law, provided that the Customer shall be required to make reasonable efforts, consistent with applicable law, to limit the scope and nature of such required disclosure.
 CIS shall, however, be permitted to disclose relevant aspects of such Confidential Information to its officers, employees and CIS’s federal partners provided that they agree to protect the Confidential Information to the same extent as required under this Agreement.
 The Parties agree to use all reasonable steps to ensure that Confidential Information received under this Agreement is not disclosed in violation of this Section VII.
 The obligations of the Parties pursuant to this paragraph shall survive the termination of this Agreement.
 Nothing in this Agreement shall prohibit CIS from using aggregated data of its customers in any format for any purpose, provided that such data cannot be identified to or associated with Customer.

 VIII.
 Force Majeure